tofay/gnoci/README.md

 **gnoci** is a command-line tool for building OCI container images from a simple TOML configuration file.

 ## Features

-- Build OCI images using a simple, declarative config file
+Builds OCI images quickly using a simple, declarative config file.

-- Fast and reproducible builds
+Images only contain:
-- Images contain just the specified files and their dynamic library dependencies
+- the specified files
+- their dynamic library dependencies
-- Automatic OS package manifest file generation for Trivy/Syft integration (RPM/debian -based distros only)
+- any relevant OS package metadata/license files for Trivy/Syft integration (RPM/debian-based distros only)

 ## Usage